Sujeeth21/Personal-Health-Monitoring-System/README.md

 # PHMS
 Personal Health Monitoring System -
-An android application to help users maintain various personal health-related data.
-This application will be used for keeping track of one’s vital signs, daily medicine intake or following a diet regiment.
+Developed an android application using Android Studio (Java) and SQLite Database (SQL); the application tracked vital signs, medication and recommended diets based on the user’s medical condition.